A staple of the holidays in the South are chitterlings, pronounced chitlins.

 Some of the packaged sandwich meat brands sold souse as part of their product line.
 It is now totally out of fashion and I wonder if any brands still sell it.
 As I child, I could stomach it, but that was about it.
 Scrapple (pork brains), however, is a different story.
 Prepared well, it can be tasty, though the idea of it will kill the taste for most.

-In the South, chitterlings (or chitlins) were eaten by the servants, as they were given all the offal.
+In the South, chitterlings (or chitlins) were eaten mostly by the servants, as they were given the offal.
 With the new awareness of soul food, suddenly these brands are becoming favored regional traditions, sort of a delicacy.
 Chitterlings (pronounced chitlins) are still popular, though do not appear on many restaurant menus.
 Nevertheless, there are strong brands, each having a following in different parts of the U.S. Note: they must be cleaned and officials recommend that they be boiled, so as to prevent dangerous bacterial contamination.
 They are, after all, a pig’s intestine.

-Here, some of America’s best known chitterling brands.
+Here, some of America’s best known chitterling brands, in no particular order.

 - Uncle Lou’s Super-Clean Chitlins are from Cincinnati, Ohio.
 The brand dates from 1887, and come from a non-Southern perspective.
 Says the website, “As chitlin users know, preparing chitlins has always been a very long and tedious process.
 Typical chitlins take a very long time to clean and end up with very little usable product.
 “Uncle Lou” created a chitlin that takes very little time to prepare and cook.”